Roofing dumpster rental in Lakeville

 Asphalt Shingle Weight and Tonnage Planning

-Three-tab shingles average 250 pounds per square; architectural laminate runs closer to 400.
-A 25-square tear-off lands between three and five tons before underlayment, which is why the hooklift truck routes smaller 10-yard dumpsters for half-square jobs.
-How does that translate to a 10-yard?
-The container’s weight limit caps the load so we stay inside the haul-out limit on a single pickup.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment is added, so we cap each load on the hooklift truck to stay inside the weight limit.
+How does that translate to a 10-yard dumpster?
+We route smaller half-square jobs to the 10-yard can so the haul stays legal on a single trip.

-When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—a standard adjustment for mixed-load jobs.
-Pure asphalt tear-offs remain on our dedicated roofing line, ensuring they stay properly separated.
+When you mix shingle debris with framing or sheathing offcuts, we route the container to our general c&d debris service—keeping disposal costs predictable.
+Pure asphalt tear-offs run on our standard roofing rates, while mixed loads require this different processing path.

 Driveway Placement for Roofing Crew Workflow